davebenson/doom4-walkthrough/README.md

 ## Mission 7: Fight: Tram Access
 A few Possessed Soldiers and a number of The Possessed lurk here, useful for some Weapon Upgrade tasks.
 When ready, interact with the Tram Console to "Resume Route" to finish the level.

-# Mission 8: Advanced Resource Complex
+# Mission 8: Advanced Resource Complex "A Brighter Tomorrow"

 ## Mission 8: Introductory Lobby (with small Fight)
 Enter a large lobby area, finding a Mancubus killing some The Possesseds.